Moyogalpa: Visiting Here & Getting Around

 There are plenty of places to stay in Moyogalpa from high end hotels to renting a hammock on a balcony.
 The locals are very friendly and welcoming to the 40,000 plus visitors they receive every year.
 Most visitors either take the apollo bus (often mistranslated as "chicken bus" in English) or they rent a scooter or motorcycle to get around.

 Ferry Port

 There are multiple ferries and lanchas that run throughout the day, every day, including holidays.
-The majority run from San Jorge Ferry Port to Moyogalpa, however some run to San José del Sur.
+The majority run from San Jorge Ferry Port to Moyogalpa, but some run to San José del Sur.
 Ferry hours are seasonal and somewhat weather dependent.

-The majority of people do not bring their vehicle across to the island, they travel on the ferry's or lancha's on foot.
+The majority of people do not bring their vehicle across to the island; they travel on the ferries or lanchas on foot.
 The majority of vehicle traffic is commercial in nature.
-A reservation 5 days in advance is recommended if you are bringing a vehicle across in the busy season (mid-November - mid-May).
+A reservation 5 days in advance is recommended if you are bringing a vehicle across in the busy season (mid-November – mid-May).